TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-security-center/stscopingqstn-azure-security-center-azuresecuritycenter.md

 	cloudEnvironments="public"
 />
 # Azure Security Center
-**Please note that Azure Security Center is a product\n\n Only open cases under this service when you **own** this service.\n\n For any other security issue in Azure please select the appropriate service.\n\n **Example:** Suspicious activity on your VM -> COMPUTE -> Virtual Machine running...
+**Please note that Azure Security Center is a product**
+Only open cases under this service when you **own** this service.
+For any other security issue in Azure please select the appropriate service.
+**Example:** Suspicious activity on your VM -> COMPUTE -> Virtual Machine running...